Home

 If the free will believer says the choice was uncaused, that would mean the choice was random.
 Random thoughts are not what we mean when we say we believe a thought is freely willed.

-You can easily apply this two-step refutation to any, and all, free will arguments.
-Be kind.
+You can easily apply this two-step refutation to any, and all, free will arguments

 Recent Books Refuting Free Will